Presteej-zz/Web-Developer-Bootcamp/README.md

 Functions Problem Set - A set of three problems that I solved while being introduced to JavaScript functions.

-To Do List II - A second todo list with code primarily centered arond Javascript and arrays.
+To Do List II - A second todo list with code primarily centered arond Javascript and array-related concepts like: push(), pop(), unshift(), shift(), .forEach, and general array iteration.

+Arrays Problem Set - A set of problems that I solved regarding Javascript arrays, for loops, and forEach loops.